 Why is learning agility so important for organizations?

-Toffler was ahead of his time in his deduction of future needs with his definition of illiteracy in the 21st century.
 If organizations want to succeed, they need to have leaders who possess learning agility because it’s a reliable indicator of a person’s leadership potential.
 As we mentioned above – 50% of hired leaders will fail at their job because they lack this precise skill.